 |Source – NSE Website|

 Buying and selling of certificate of deposits in the demat format are done similar to buying and selling of shares.
-First of all buyers and sellers agrees upon price and quantity of CDs for the transaction.
-Then after this, the seller authorises its DP (depository participant) through delivery instruction slip.
+First of all buyers and sellers agrees upon the price and quantity of CDs for the transaction.
+Then after this, the seller authorizes its DP (depository participant) through delivery instruction slip.
 Instruction to debit sellers accounts and transfer the CD to buyers account.
 Buyer need not have an account with the seller’s DP.

 It is the seller’s DP responsibility to transfer the quantum of the sold CD to the buyers account even if the DP is different.
 Buyers receive CD immediately after the transaction.
-However, for this, the seller must give one-time standing instruction to its DP for the same.
+However, for this, the seller must give a one-time standing instruction to its DP for the same.

 With investment in a certificate of deposit, you always have an option to exit with no loss in the secondary market.
 However, if you hold a certificate of deposit till maturity, you need to know the redemption process in details.
 An investor that holds a certificate of deposit till maturity, technically he becomes a “beneficiary holder”.
 Each CD issuer is required to open a redemption account.
-They open it with an authorised depository participant before the issue is open.
+They open it with an authorized depository participant before the issue is open.

 A beneficiary holder needs to submit DIS to his/her DP to transfer his/her CD holding to the issuer’s redemption account.
 Please note that you have to submit the DIS at least two days prior to the maturity date of the CD.
 Only when the issuer receives your CD in his redemption account, it initiates with the steps of payment.
-If you delay with the DIS, you redemption will get more delayed.
+If you delay with the DIS, your redemption will get more delayed.

 Before answering this question lets look at the basics on which both types of deposits work.
 We need to understand from two aspects the difference between a certificate of deposit and bank deposit.
 The return perspective and the investment horizon aspect.
 Let us first discuss the investment horizon aspect.
 Banks do have as low as 7 days of deposit schemes.
 You can park your short-term surplus even for one day with a certificate of deposit.